SpektraSystems/Microsoft-Cloud-Workshop/oss-paas-and-devops/Readme.md

 # Verify the pre-provisioned Environment

-* Open a browser instance in InPrivate / incognito mode and navigate to https://portal.azure.com
+* Open a browser instance in InPrivate / incognito mode and navigate to [Microsoft Azure Portal](https://portal.azure.com).
 * Login to the portal using Azure Credentials issued for your environment.
 * Once you are logged in to the portal, navigate to Resource Groups.
 * Note that you have access to one resource group